 Australia’s Crab Bridge

 Australia’s Christmas Island has built a few underpasses and overpasses that help millions of crabs during their mass migration.
-Roughly 50 million red crabs make this annual migration to go to the seaside from their forest homes in November and December.
+Roughly 50 million red crabs make this annual migration to the seaside from their forest homes in November and December.

 Volunteers and workers place barriers along the sides of the roads, to direct the little crabs towards the overpass.